 Studying classics encourages mental discipline through the close and accurate reading of texts and develops a more refined use of language through the learning of parts of speech, derivations and so on.
 It also promotes the skills of analysis and discussion, and encourages succinct expression.

-Because of its structure, Latin can provide an excellent introduction to general linguistic awareness.
+Latin can provide an excellent introduction to general linguistic awareness.
 It is the source of various Romance languages and therefore a good basis for future study.

 Classics provides a route by which pupils can find out about a culture which underlies Western civilisation, leading them to reflect upon our relationship to it, and an opportunity to discuss issues arising from comparison with it.